ramigs/nuxt-fauna-article/nuxt-fauna.md

 }
 ```

-Let’s break down the different steps of the code snippet:
+It's quite some code.
+So, let’s break down the different steps of the snippet:

 - Import the PrismaClient constructor from the @prisma/client node module
 - Instantiate PrismaClient